clicktechnology/codeshop/terraform/README.md

 ### Create an AWS Account
 Set up your AWS Acount [here](https://docs.aws.amazon.com/polly/latest/dg/setting-up.html) and get your Access and Secret keys [here](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_access-keys.html).
 Keep them ready for later in this document, as you'll need them to build the infrastructure without authentication.

+### Create the Terrform state backend
+Skip this if you already have this installed or is not needed.
+[Click here](state/README.md#install-terraform) if you need to install the backend.

 ### Create the Terraform infrastructure
-In short the environment is created like this
+In short, the environment is created like this..
 - Clone the exercise repo from Github
 - Set some environment variables
 - Initialise Terraform
 - Execute infrastructure to AWS.

 To start the process, open a terminal window in Linux (CTRL + ALT + t).
-Once open, clone the `codeshop` repo and cd into the `terraform` directory as shown below.
+Once open, clone the `codeshop` repo and cd into the `terraform` directory as shown below..
 ```sh
 cd
 git clone git@github.com:clicktechnology/codeshop.git